🎓 Program Overview

 - Relationships: one-to-one, one-to-many, many-to-many, owned entities, and table splitting

-- Migrations: Add-Migration, Update-Database, migration bundles for production deployment, and handling migration conflicts in teams
+- Migrations: Add-Migration, Update-Database, migration bundles for production deployment

-- Eager loading, explicit loading, and lazy loading: choosing the right strategy to avoid N+1 query problems
+- Eager loading, explicit loading, and lazy loading: choosing the right strategy to avoid N+1 problems

 - Raw SQL with EF Core: FromSqlRaw, ExecuteSqlRaw, and when raw SQL is the right answer